shuozhixu/Modelling_2024/README.md

 - Only random HfNbTaTiZr is considered, and the results are in `data_random.txt`.
 - Pure Mo, Nb, and Ta are considered, and the results are in `Mo.txt`, `Nb.txt`, and `Ta.txt`, respectively.
-- These four materials are studied at 0 K, 300 K, 600 K, and 900 K, respectively.
-It would be interesting to compare the temperature effect on them.
+- These four materials are studied at 0 K, 300 K, 600 K, 900 K, and 1200 K, respectively.
+The only exception is that Nb becomes unstable at 1200 K so there is no data for that case.
+Among the materials, it would be interesting to compare the temperature effect on them.

 ### CoCrNi